IBIS: A Hybrid Inception-BiLSTM and SVM Ensemble for Robust Doppler-based Human Activity Recognition: Performance Evaluation

-Table \ref{tab:move} demonstrates that the hybrid Inception-BiLSTM + SVM model achieved the best and most consistent results compared to other ensemble learning models.
+\normalcolor Table \ref{tab:move} demonstrates that the IBIS framework achieved the best and most consistent results compared to other ensemble learning models.
 Its superior performance is attributed to the neural network's ability to capture complex patterns and the SVM's capacity to handle temporal sequence boundaries, both of which are essential for Doppler-based data.
 The original Inception model, for example, struggled with classifying similar movements like walking and jumping, leading to false positives and poor generalization.

-Similarly, Table \ref{tab:average}, which presents average metrics for five movement classes, confirms that our IBIS + SVM model outperformed other tested models.
+Similarly, Table \ref{tab:average}, which presents average metrics for five movement classes, confirms that our IBIS outperformed other tested models.
 We included additional metrics like F1-score, recall, and precision to provide a more comprehensive evaluation, as relying solely on accuracy can be misleading.
 These metrics help assess the model's performance in imbalanced scenarios and its ability to balance precision and recall.

-Our method also showed a significant improvement over a transfer learning approach using a hybrid CNN-ABLSTM model from a related study\cite{He}.
-Our proposed IBIS + SVM achieved an accuracy of 98.95\% compared to their 85.82\%, a remarkable 18.62\% improvement under the same condition of 100 training epochs.
-This is because our approach uses a combination of signal processing (the SHARP algorithm for noise elimination), deep learning (the enhanced hybrid network for feature and temporal learning), and traditional machine learning (the SVM for refining classification).
-This pipeline and the inclusion of more attention layers, increased architectural complexity, and Doppler traces features, significantly enhanced generalization compared to the other study, which used raw unprocessed data.
+While the CNN-ABLSTM model from a related study~\cite{He} presents a lower computational cost due to its lighter architecture, it achieves only 85.82\% accuracy, whereas our IBIS method reaches 95.40\%.
+This 10.04\% improvement under the same 100-epoch training condition is primarily due to the limited number of attention layers and the reduced architectural complexity in their model, which hinder its ability to capture complex temporal–spatial patterns and subtle Doppler-induced variations.
+In contrast, our IBIS framework leverages the Inception module for spatial feature extraction and the BiLSTM module for temporal dependency learning, making it more robust to noise, interference, and reflective-surface effects.
+Additionally, our pipeline integrates advanced signal processing, the SHARP algorithm for noise suppression, and traditional machine learning SVM for refined classification.
+This combined approach significantly improves generalization compared to the transfer-learning-based model trained on raw, unprocessed data in ~\cite{He}.